 Retrieve your Timetabler iCalendar Download (Pull Feed) subscription link

-You can request your Unique link by either:
+You can request your Unique iCalendar feed .ics link by either:

 - Requesting an email containing a link to complete your subscription.
-Enter your own @imperial.ac.uk email address only.
+Insert your email address in the format of firstname.lastname@example.org.

-- View your unique link to your subscription via the Timetabling Dashboard.
+- Download your unique iCalendar feed .ics link to your subscription via the Timetabling Dashboard.

 If a Staff member or Student had subscribed to iCal (“My timetable”) in the previous academic year and have not removed “My timetable” calendar from their devices, they would not need to re-request the iCalendar subscription email for the new academic year to view their timetable information through iCalendar.
 However, if “My timetable” calendar has been removed from their devices, they would need to re-request the iCalendar subscription email.